-- Factor 1: Commercialization Potential is worth a potential 30 points. - Factor 2: Scientific/Technical Merit and Feasibility is worth a potential 30 points. - Factor 3: Experience, Qualifications, and Facilities is worth a potential 20 points. - Factor 4: Effectiveness of the Proposed Work Plan is worth a potential 20 points.
+- Factor 1: Commercialization Potential is worth a maximum of 30 points. - Factor 2: Scientific/Technical Merit and Feasibility is wortha maximum of 30 points.

+- Factor 3: Experience, Qualifications, and Facilities are worth a maximum of 20 points. - Factor 4: Effectiveness of the Proposed Work Plan is worth a maximum of 20 points.

 The sum of the scores for Factors 1, 2, 3, and 4 will constitute the proposal's total score.
 The most highly rated proposals will be presented to the Panel (4.1.6) for additional review and consideration.

 4.1.5 Price Evaluation

 Utilizing the procedures set forth in FAR 15.404-1, the offeror's budget proposal form will be evaluated to determine whether the offeror's proposed pricing is fair and reasonable.
 NASA will only make an award when the price is fair and reasonable and approved by the NASA Contracting Officer.
-If a proposal is selected for award, the Contracting Officer will review all the evaluations for the proposal and will address any pricing issues identified during negotiation of the final award.
+If a proposal is selected for an award, the Contracting Officer will review all the evaluations for the proposal and will address any pricing issues identified during the negotiation of the final award.